sourcenetwork/defradb/client/data_definition.md

 ## Global definitions

-Global definitions are consistent across all nodes in the decentralized network of nodes in the database.
+Global definitions are consistent across all nodes in the decentralized network.
 This is enforced by the use of things like CIDs for schema versions.
 If a global definition was to differ across nodes, the different variations will be treated as a completely different definitions.

 Global data definitions are always defined on the [schema](#schemas).